From Carbonear, Newfoundland and Labrador

-Philip Henry Gosse was a naturalist, virtually the inventor of the seawater aquarium, and a innovator in the study of marine biology.
+Philip Henry Gosse was a naturalist, virtually the inventor of the seawater aquarium, and an innovator in the study of marine biology.

 From Actinologia Britannica by Philip Henry Gosse

-In 1838 Goose traveled to Alabama, United States, next year he returned to England.
+In 1838 Gosse travelled to Alabama, United States, next year he returned to England.